-Council identified the key cross activity improvement actions for implementation prior to development of the AMPs for the 2015 to 2025 LTP period.
+Council identified the key cross activity improvement actions for implementation prior to development of the AMPs for the LTP 2015-2025 period.
 These were:

-- · update the growth strategy for the changed economic climate - · review levels of service to ensure they adequately cover core customer values - · review and update Council's risk register for each activity
+- update the growth strategy for the changed economic climate; - review levels of service to ensure they adequately cover core customer values; and - review and update Council's risk register for each activity.